BaptisteCarmier/BaptisteCarmier.github.io/index.md

 {% include before_matching_movies.html%}

 <div style="text-align: justify;">
     The distribution appears more or less similar, with a slight tendency for higher box office revenues in movies with unbalanced casts.
 To better analyze the impact of gender balance in movie casts, we use propensity score matching to compare movies that are more “comparable” according to their characteristics.
 This method ensures that the two groups are comparable by creating a matched dataset where we can more accurately assess differences in outcomes, such as box office success, that may be influenced by the gender balance of the cast.
-The plot below shows the same distribution but now with matched movies :
+The plot below shows the same distribution as before, but now with matched movies :
 </div>

 {% include matching_movies.html%}

 <div style="text-align: justify;">
     After matching, we can see that the tendency remains similar but now higher box office revenue is observed for the balanced gender movies.
 With this analysis, the results support the fact that balanced movie’s casts perform a bit better than unbalanced ones according to their box office.
-This analysis suggests that balanced gender representation in casts can perform as well as, if not better than, unbalanced ones, offering no economic disadvantage and potentially supporting diversity in casting choices.
+This analysis suggests that balanced gender representation in casts can perform as well as - if not better than - unbalanced ones, offering no economic disadvantage and potentially supporting diversity in casting choices.
 </div>

 # Conclusion

 <div style="text-align: justify;">
     In conclusion, our investigation into gender representation in cinema has revealed the complex relationship between societal norms and the portrayal of women in film.
 We have demonstrated that gendered roles and stereotypes continue to shape not only the types of characters women portray but also their visibility and prominence within narratives.
 Our analysis shows that, while some progress has been made, significant disparities remain, particularly in more conservative regions, where representation is more limited.
-These findings highlight the ongoing challenges within the industry, yet they also underscore cinema's potential as a catalyst for social change.
+These findings highlight the ongoing challenges within the movie industry, yet they also underscore cinema's potential as a catalyst for social change.
 Moving forward, it is essential to advocate for a more equitable representation in film that reflects the diverse and evolving understanding of gender.
 The responsibility to shape a more inclusive cinematic landscape lies in the hands of creators and audiences alike.
 </div>